-Discover the best of Hong Kong in just 4 days with this detailed Hong Kong Itinerary.
+Explore the best of Hong Kong in 4 days with this updated itinerary.
 From delicious street food to breathtaking views, get ready for an unforgettable adventure!

 Planning a Trip to Hong Kong: Preparations